fastlane/fastlane/README.md

 running a deployment.
 Therefore it's possible to fully customise the behaviour on a deployment.

-All available commands with a short description can be found in the wiki: https://github.com/KrauseFx/deliver/wiki/All-available-commands-of-the-Deliverfile
+All available commands with a short description can be found in the [wiki](https://github.com/KrauseFx/deliver/wiki/All-available-commands-of-the-Deliverfile).

 **Some examples:**